securechaindev/securechaindev.github.io/local-deployment.md

 # Local Deployment

-You can try **Secure Chain** tools in your local machine following the next steps.
+You can try **Secure Chain** tools backends in your local machine following the next steps.

 ## Enviroment File